How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 - Make sure your hands aren’t too far apart.
 The ram’s horns will start to spread too far out.

-Using 3 pounds (1.4 kg) of clay I am going to add color to half of the clay with Evergreen Mason Stain and wedge the two colors until they blend together.
+Using 3 pounds (1.4 kg) of clay, I am going to add Evergreen Mason Stain to half of the clay and wedge the two colors together.

 The Ram’s Head Wedge took a little over 6 minutes and 200 wedges to blend the two colors together.
-It’s good to know how long and how many wedges it takes to blend the clay.
+It’s good to know how many and how long it takes to blend the clay.

 2) The Spiral